liyangc2S2023/Emergency-Social-Network/README.md

 ### socket.io: https://socket.io/
 Socket.io enables real-time communication between the client and server, making it possible to build applications with real-time updates and notifications.
 Socket.io is designed to work with a variety of browsers and platforms, making it a versatile choice for building cross-browser compatible applications.

+### CryptoJS
+CryptoJS is a growing library of standard and secure cryptographic algorithms implemented in JavaScript using best practices and patterns.
+They are fast and have a consistent and simple interface.
+We will use it as our library to encrypt and decrypt

+### Jest
+Jest is a delightful JavaScript Testing Framework with a focus on simplicity.
+It is fast, safe and has great exceptions.
+It can easily implement mocking and support code coverage with no additional setup.

 ## Front-end
 ### Pug: https://pugjs.org/